tds333/simver/SimpleVersioning.rst

 every day you should either still be in version 0.N or on a separate development branch working on the next major version.

 **Does Simple Versioning have a size limit on the version string?**

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.

 **Is there a difference between a pre-release and development version?**

-A development version is simply a pre-release and the advice is to use the letters "dev" as indicator.
+A development version is simply a pre-release.

 **Is there a simple way to indicate a release version?**

-Yes, if there is no pre-release letter in the version string.
+Yes, if there is no pre zero number in it.

 **Is it good practice to change release version schemes often?**